mmaowah/BDB650/project_charter.md

 ### 2.1 Objectives

-A website designed for a faculty delivering courses at College setting will be up and running prior to the beginning of the Fall terms with tools for delivering presentations, displaying the faculty's availability, as well as to allow students and groups to pic meeting timeslots.
+A website designed for a faculty delivering courses at College setting will be up and running prior to the beginning of the Fall terms with tools for delivering presentations, displaying the faculty's availability, as well as to allow students and groups to pick meeting timeslots.

 ## 3. Milestones